sds270lawson/testpackage/README.md

 This would contain a description of some test package.
 But, it doesn't exist.

-Nonetheless, put your name here:
+Nonetheless, put your name here: Campbell Linker

-Then, put your GitHub link here:
+Then, put your GitHub link here: https://github.com/clinker-smith